roadsnail/Pi-ve/README.md

 # Pi-ve
-Raspberry Pi Zero W controls a Hive SLR/SLT - A Standalone Heating/Hot water control solution without the British Gas 'Cloud'.
+Raspberry Pi Zero W controls a Hive SLR/SLT - A standalone Heating/Hot water control solution (without the British Gas 'Cloud').

-Control your Central Heating/Hot Water boiler on your local network using:-
+Control your Central Heating/Hot Water boiler on your local network using Pi-ve controlled from:-

 * Node-RED Dashboard (in a Web browser)
 * HTTP Requests